MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ```

 ### -PublicFolderShowClientControl
-The PublicFolderShowClientControl parameter enables or disables the control access feature to public folders in Microsoft Outlook.
+The PublicFolderShowClientControl parameter enables or disables the control access feature for public folders in Microsoft Outlook.
 Valid values are:

-- $true: Users can or cannot access public folders in Outlook based on the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet (the default value is $false).
+- $true: User access to public folders in Outlook is controlled by the value of the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet (the default value is $false).
-- $false: Users can access public folders and you cannot control access to public folders in Outlook based on the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet.
-This is the default value.
+- $false: This is the default value.
+User access to public folders in Outlook is enabled (the control access feature is disabled).
+The value of the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet is meaningless.

 ```yaml
 Type: Boolean